 Sienna, the tortie.
 The pet shop in Greytown that sold her to us said she’d been returned as feral, yet she’s one of the gentlest of the clowder.

-Jack was our neighbour’s cat.
+Jack was our neighbours’ cat.
 One day they asked if we’d seen him as he hadn’t crossed their door in weeks.
 As we’d been feeding him morning and evening all that time, we realised he was ours.
 Now the neighbour has moved.
-(He doesn’t always sit like that.)
+(Jack doesn’t always sit like that.)
+He’s now the oldest of the collection at fifteen or so, and we are giving a little more attention.
+He’s rather overweight (like many a ginger cat), and we think he has a rota of other sources of food, so our attempts to control his diet are having little success.

 More recent arrivals are Miranda and Silver who made their débuts in May 2013 as themes in my Independent daily crosswords.
 They’re siblings, so we felt we had to get them both.
 Silver’s photo has already prompted someone to get out their diary and tell us the dates of cat shows, as they were sure he’d win.